-NVLAP Sound Absorption NRC – C423 - Partition
+NVLAP Sound Absorption NRC – C423 Partition Testing

 Theory and Practice.
 In the early 1970’s, we began to treat measurement of products as a minimum requirement of a design process, and as computer modeling tools became available, these were also quickly incorporated in our consulting work.
 Without both of these measurements, we cannot predict success in design efforts.